Key Takeaways

 - Sync across Android devices without extra setup

-Unlike Gboard — which sends your data to Google's servers for processing — CleverType keeps language processing private.
-And unlike SwiftKey's prediction model, CleverType's AI is context-aware.
-It actually understands what you're writing, not just which word statistically tends to follow the last one.
+Nevertheless, Unlike Gboard — which routes your typing through Google's servers — CleverType keeps everything on-device and private.
+And unlike SwiftKey's prediction model, CleverType's AI reads context.
+It knows what you're writing about, not just which word statistically tends to come next.

 Common Mistakes People Make When Switching to Voice Dictation